This topic describes the limits that apply when you use Container Service for Kubernetes (ACK).

 Limits on access to control plane components:

-Bandwidth limits apply when you access control pane components, including kube-apiserver and etcd, of a cluster by calling API operations or by using the CLI.
+Bandwidth limits apply when you access control panel components, including kube-apiserver and etcd, of a cluster by calling API operations or by using the CLI.
 If you attempt to read a large number of cluster events at a time, bandwidth throttling may be triggered and you may fail to read the events.
-We recommend that you query cluster events by using the Kubernetes event center feature of Log Service.
-Alternatively, you can add paging parameters, such as
+We recommend that you query cluster events by using the Kubernetes event center feature of Simple Log Service.
+Alternatively, you can add pagination parameters, such as

---chunk-size=500, to the API request or command lines to reduce the number of events to be read per request.
-If you frequently encounter bandwidth throttling on an ACK standard cluster, we recommend that you migrate workloads from the cluster to an ACK Pro cluster.
+--chunk-size=500, to the API request or command lines to reduce the number of events to be returned per request.
+If an ACK Basic cluster frequently triggers bandwidth throttling, we recommend that you migrate workloads from the cluster to an ACK Pro cluster.

-For more information about the Kubernetes event center feature of Log Service, see Scenario 1: Use node-problem-detector with the Kubernetes event center of Log Service to sink cluster events.
+For more information about the Kubernetes event center feature of Simple Log Service, see Scenario 1: Use node-problem-detector with the Kubernetes event center of Simple Log Service to sink cluster events.

-For more information about how to migrate workloads from an ACK standard cluster to an ACK Pro cluster, see Hot migration from ACK basic clusters to ACK Pro clusters.
+For more information about how to migrate workloads from an ACK Basic cluster to an ACK Pro cluster, see Hot migration from ACK basic clusters to ACK Pro clusters.

 Resource quota limits

-The resource quota limits and use scenarios for ACK Pro clusters are different from the resource limits and use scenarios for ACK standard clusters.
+The resource quota limits and use scenarios of ACK Pro clusters are different from those of ACK Basic clusters.

 ACK Pro clusters are ideal for enterprise customers.Note